AnonymousCryptos/Audit-projects/README.md

 # Audit Reports
-This repo will contain all the audit reports that I have worked on as an individual auditor/contributor.
+This repository will contain all the audit reports that I have worked on as an individual auditor/contributor.
-More reports will be added as we go forward.
+More reports will be added in future.